namanjain152003/git-and-github/Notes.md

 git diff --cached <file name> is used to see the staged changes.

 git checkout<file name> will rollback to the last commited version of that file..

+git remote add orgin <github url> is used in terminal to add our repository in which our data should be saved.

+git push -u origin main is used to push all the commits on our github repo..